eudoxia0/eudoxia0.github.io/_eog581/compiled.md

 What Timon saw: Attila inserting the cable in his wrist, and in the next instant collapsing and convulsing.

 The gods know the thoughts of men: they are pride, and vanity.
 Pride had brought them here, it led them down into the depths, and slit their throats.
 Vanity had buried them.
-But of what avail reason, against the sight of blinding light, and words spoken in the divine language?
+But of what avail reason, against the promise of blinding light, and words spoken in the divine language?

 Terror overcame him, it passed through him---and left.
 The pantheon had won and they were dead.
 But who can say they have struck back against the gods?